embecosm/dcEmb/man/source/howto.rst

 * *org_generative.csv*, the state over time, based on the mean of the prior estimates of parameters

-Visualising this code, either with *visualisation/visualise_3body.py*, or your tool of choice, you should observe that the posterior estimates and true solution are almost identical, while the prior estimates quickly degenerate into chaos.
+Visualizing this code, either with *visualisation/visualise_3body.py*, or your tool of choice, you should observe that the posterior estimates and true solution are almost identical, while the prior estimates quickly degenerate into chaos.